mojosulo/Mech_105/false_position/readme.md

 After each iteration the algorithm evaluates which bound to replace with the last root estimation, thereby gradually converging on the real root.
 The relative approximate error* is calculated at each iteration to determine if the change in values is small enough to justify convergence.

+The script also notifies the user if the root guess evaluates at exactly 0 because most functions don't behave _that_ nicely

 __Inputs__: